Socionext and Osaka University Develop New Deep Learning Method for Object Detection in Low-Light Conditions

 A major challenge throughout the evolution of computer vision technology has been to improve the image recognition performance for applications such as in-vehicle cameras and surveillance systems under poor lighting conditions.
 Previously, a deep learning method using RAW image data from sensors has been developed, called "Learning to See in the Dark" [1].
 However, this method requires a dataset of more than 200,000 images with more than 1.5 million annotations [2] for end-to-end learning.
 Preparing such a large dataset with RAW images is both costly and time prohibitive.

-Fig.1 Leaning to See in the Dark / Challenges for RAW image recognition
+Fig.1 Learning to See in the Dark / Challenges for RAW image recognition

 The joint research team has proposed the domain adaptation method, which builds a required model using existing datasets by utilizing machine learning techniques such as Transfer Learning and Knowledge Distillation.
 The new domain adaptation method resolves that challenge through the following steps: (1) building an inference model with existing datasets; (2) extracting knowledge from the aforementioned inference model, (3) merging the models by glue layers, and (4) building generative model by knowledge distillation.
-It enables the leaning of a desired image recognition model using the existing datasets (Fig.2).
+It enables the learning of a desired image recognition model using the existing datasets (Fig.2).

 Fig.2 Domain Adaptation Method